 Step 3: Preparing your Materials

-Maintain 6 of the mini ties at 8’ long and cut the remaining 3 mini ties in half so you have 6 at 4’ long each.
+Keep six of the mini ties at 8’ long and cut the remaining three mini ties in half so you have six at 4’ long each.
+If you use untreated wood consider lining the inside with landscape fabric to slow wood rotting from moisture.

 Step 4: Assembling the DIY Garden Bed

-Add a second row of mini ties, overlapping the ends as shown.
-Using a large sized drill bit, pre-drill holes through both ties close to overlapping ends.
+For the next step, add a second row of mini ties, overlapping the ends as shown.
+Using a large sized drill bit, drill pilot holes through both ties close to overlapping ends.
 Hammer long 10” spikes into all 4 corners to secure to ground.

 Step 5: Filling the new Garden Box

-Fill the garden bed with a mix of topsoil, compost, and other organic material, such as manure, to give your plants a nutrient-rich environment.
+Fill the first layer inside the garden bed with some dried leaves and grass clippings.
+Next, add some good soil: a mix of topsoil, compost, and other organic matter, such as manure will give your plants a nutrient-rich environment.
 Your raised garden bed is now ready for planting!

 What will you plant in your garden bed this year?
 Happy Gardening!